deeper-cloud/support-site/src/content/questions/menu-items-to-categories.md

-# How to assign Menu Items to Categories
+# How to assign menu items to categories

 Implement subcategories into categories for more effective communication between guests and staff, as well as a more detailed menu experience.
 1. Access Menu Engineering via Deeper Hub.